nrot/RustySpectrum/README.md

 # RustySpectrum

 A simple app for draws spectrum on image.
+Each pixel on image is FFT value .
+Each row is FFT set.
+On default: swaps FIFTH part to move zero frequency to center (see freq-centered).
 # Support only cf32 input format and png output format.

 ```